Race Discrimination in Disciplinary ProceedingsPosted in : Supplementary Articles NI on 1 June 2010 Issues covered:

-Joanne White, a Partner in Jones Cassidy Jones writes:
+Joanne White, Partner at Jones Cassidy Brett solicitors writes:

 Legislative Background and Relevant Codes of Practice